Taweilo/Credit_Line_Increase_Model/README.md

 #### **3. Test the model for discrimination**

 According to the article “A Combinatorial Approach to Fairness Testing of Machine Learning Models”, a machine learning model could exhibit biased behavior, or algorithmic discrimination, resulting in unfair or discriminatory outcomes.
-It is important to consider not only the performance of models but also ethical issues, such as fairness and security.
+It is important to consider not only the performance of models but also ethical measures, such as fairness and security.

 ##### **Adverse Impact Ratio (AIR)**
 The adverse impact ratio computes the negative effect a biased selection process has on protected groups.
-This is computed by dividing the protected group acceptance rate / controlled group acceptance rate.
+This is computed by dividing the protected group acceptance rate by controlled group acceptance rate.

 AIR is associated with the convenient 4/5ths, or 0.8, cutoff threshold.
 AIR values below 0.8 can be considered evidence of illegal discrimination in many lending or employment scenarios in the U.S.